Muhtoyyib/testJS/README.md

 # TestJS

 This Challenge is created from JAVASCRIPT BASIC COURSE ON COUSERA for beginners to test their knowledge.
-Start here: https://muhtoyyib.github.io/javaScriptBasicChallenges01-09/challenges/beforechallenge.html
+Start here: [click here](https://muhtoyyib.github.io/testJS/challenges/beforechallenge.html)